obewan/d-framework/README.md

 ![logo](/images/logo.png)

-The purpose of this framework is to give basic templates and MVVC architecture compatible with PHP 5.1.3, for people that have a some knowledge in php development and are looking for some basic framework to study and play with.
+The purpose of this framework is to give some basic templates and an MVVC architecture compatible with PHP 5.1.3, for people that have got some knowledge in php development and are looking for a simple framework to study and play with.

 Warning : this is not a commercial framework and it must not be used in a production environment.